Amber Heard fires PR team over ‘bad headlines’ during explosive Johnny Depp trial

 “She then grabbed that bottle and threw that at me,” Depp said, demonstrating to the jury how he was sitting at the time.
 He said his fingers were resting on the edge of the bar and that the large vodka bottle “made contact and shattered everywhere”.

-Heard’s new public relations team, led by company CEO David Shane, has reportedly worked against Depp in the past.
+Heard’s new public relations team, led by company CEO David Shane, has worked on a high-profile case involving Depp in the past.

-According to the Post’s report, Shane Communications helped highlight the allegations of his compulsive spending habits by Depp’s former manangement company The Management Group.
+In 2017, Shane Communications was involved in highlighting allegations about Depp’s compulsive spending habits made by his former business manangement firm The Management Group, after the two became engaged in a legal dispute over alleged breach of contract.
+The lawsuits brought by both sides were eventually dropped before the matter could reach trial.

 Register for free to continue reading